 - Have plenty of options stocked in your pantry and freezer so you do not always have to rely on fresh foods.
 For example, dried fruits like raisins can substitute for fresh.
 Keeping a bag of frozen edamame means you always can pack something green.
 Keep canned tuna in case you run out of lunch meat.
 Have options so you can always pack a great lunch in a pinch.

 - Don’t be afraid to pack something new.
 Exposure to a variety of different foods is what grows an adventurous eater.
 When packing something new for kids, make sure your other lunch box compartments are filled with things they like.
 That way they will not feel too hungry if they don’t like a new food initially.

 - Try keeping your packed lunch as “waste free” as possible.
 If you find a great lunch box, you will not need throw-aways like sandwich bags.
 Find cloth napkins in fun patterns.
-Use colorful stainless steel water bottles.
-The kids will love them and you will be showing them how to take care of the planet!
+Use colorful stainless steel water bottles and pack water as the daily drink (juice boxes leave waste and provide empty sugar calories).
+The kids will love these waste-free items and you will be showing them how to take care of the planet!

 - Try packing seasonal items.
 Seasonal local foods are fresher and taste better.
 Packing more seasonally means that kids get to try different foods each month.

 - Don’t forget calcium!
 Kids have growing bones and need plenty of calcium.
 If your child does not consume dairy products, have options on hand that are calcium-rich like fortified soy, beans, tofu, nuts, seeds and leafy greens.

 - Keep kids engaged and interested in their lunches.
 Ask them to help with choosing, preparing, and packing lunch items.
 They are more likely to enjoy food when they are involved.
 Try printing this LUNCH PACKING MAP, and help your kids write in the choices available for each food group.
 This will make it easier to choose what they pack.